Strategic Business Planning for Growth

 With more than 20 years of experience, Byte Back is beginning expansion beyond the DC area.
 Byte Back recently expanded into Prince George’s County, Maryland, with funding from the Greater Washington Works initiative and through a partnership with Prince George’s County Economic Development Corporation.
 Byte Back has also obtained strong early funding to start its growth planning and implementation.
 Recently, Byte Back received a $360,000 WeWork Creator Awards prize and a $500,000 grant from the Citi Foundation to support capacity building and growth implementation.
 With inquiries from across the country, the landscape is promising to serve more communities.

-Byte Back approached Root Cause to discuss their opportunities for growth and how to navigate them to expand services to ensure that more adults across the nation have the opportunity to attain living-wage careers using tech.
+Byte Back approached Root Cause to discuss their opportunities for growth and how to navigate them in order to expand services to ensure that more adults across the nation have the opportunity to attain living-wage careers using tech.
 To advise leadership on a path toward growth, Root Cause reviewed all documentation and past history of Byte Back and conducted interviews with Byte Back’s leadership team, Board members, staff, instructors, students, funders, and employer partners.
 We researched comparable models with peers in the field and facilitated multiple working group meetings with the Byte Back team and stakeholders to gather input, discuss key issues, and produce work to inform the growth plan.
 Throughout the process, we kept in close contact with the Executive Director and Chief Operating Officer to gather feedback, ask questions, and move decisions forward.
-We worked collaboratively with Byte Back’s leadership team to write and refine iterations of a growth plan, including an action plan for programmatic and organizational growth readiness work, a timeline for growth strategies and implementation, and a local site illustrative financial model.
+We worked collaboratively with Byte Back’s leadership team to write and refine iterations of a growth plan, which included an action plan for programmatic and organizational growth readiness work, a timeline for growth strategies and implementation, and a local site illustrative financial model.

 Goals & Results